telerik/kendo-ui-core/docs/controls/data-management/grid/data-binding.md

 ### Handle Visualization

 Now you have some data as well as some issues with its visualization.
 The Grid renders the URL of an image in its **Image** column and the other columns show arrays of objects.
 Now you need indicate to the Grid that the way you want it to display each of the columns.
-Do this by an inline template for the image, ademonstrated below.
+Do this by an inline template for the image, as demonstrated below.

 ###### Example